988 Suicide and Crisis Lifeline

 No. The support and services received from the 988 crisis counselors is provided free of charge, regardless of whether you have health insurance coverage.

-Will 988 show up as a call on my phone bill?
+Will 988 show up on my phone bill?
 Is a call record created?

 It will depend on your phone service whether a call or text to 988 will show up on your phone bill.
 Contact your phone service provider to learn more about how calls to 1-800 and other toll-free lines appear on your bill.